CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 Either player may play resources that affect the combat.
 However, only the defender may play cards that affect the attack as a whole.
 Hazards may not be played, and have no effect during company vs. company combat.

 The attack may be canceled like an ordinary attack.
-However, cards that cancel attacks from specific race types on! y work if each character in the attacking company has one of the races listed on the card.
+However, cards that cancel attacks from specific race types only work if each character in the attacking company has one of the races listed on the card.

 #### Assigning Strikes